shispring/eEducation/README.md

 - for 1-N small classes (1 teacher and at most 16 students)
 - Easy to build and extend

+## Quick Start
+- You can [download](https://github.com/AgoraIO/ARD-eEducation-with-Electron/releases) installation package(both mac and windows) to have a try.

 ## Feature

 - Two Roles and at most 17 people online at the same time